top of page

 Using as starting points Mayer-Schönberger's solution of information's expiry date, and the meaning of ephemerality (literally) as that which lasts only for a day, I decided to start a series of simple digital experiments, exploring the gesture of deleting.

-The first experiment will take place within the context of Free Performance Art, curated by artist KYRAHM, on the 2nd of May 2020, and it will take the form of a new video-performance, created and produced within five days (27th-1st of May).
-The final output will be online for public viewing from 00:01 am (Italian time zone) and it will remain online for just 24 hours - a hyperlink will be shared through the festival's platform and in my Facebook profile.
-At the end of the twenty four hours the video will be permanently removed from the platform, the specific video work will never become public again, nor will it be submitted to open calls.
-I will not keep documentation of the process (images, stills, trailer, or traces), and as final action I will record the deletion of all the files from my computer (raw material, project and related files)and share it.
-I will not attempt to remake the work.
+The first experiment took place within the context of Free Performance Art, curated by artist KYRAHM, on the 2nd of May 2020, and the form of a new video-performance, created and produced within five days (27th-1st of May).
+The final output was online for public viewing from 00:01 am (Italian time zone) and remained online for just 24 hours - a hyperlink was shared through the festival's platform and in my Facebook profile.
+At the end of the twenty four hours the video was permanently removed from the platform, the specific video work would never become public again, nor would be submitted to open calls.
+I did not keep documentation of the process (images, stills, trailer, or traces), and as final action I recorded the deletion of all the files from my computer (raw material, project and related files).
+I I will not attempt to remake the work.

 Format: Ephemeral Videoperformance (= video work that lasts 24 hours from the moment that becomes public)